woctezuma/google-colab-transfer/README.md

 ## Usage

-### Get the path to the home folder of the local machine for your session on Google Colaboratory
+### Get the path to the home folder of the local machine for your session on Colaboratory

 ```python
 import colab_transfer